Community Empowerment Program

 - Enhancement of economic opportunities at a local level

-- Emergence of female leadership in the community
+- Emergence of female leadership in the community and local government

 - Improvement of literacy and math skills